Brightling, St Thomas a Becket Church

 HERITAGE HIGHLIGHTS: The mausoleum of eccentric Mad Jack Fuller, in the shape of a pyramid, stands in the churchyard.

-The organ and gallery was donated by local squire John 'Mad Jack' Fuller (1757-1834), whose memorial is set against the south wall of the nave.
+The organ and gallery were donated by local squire John 'Mad Jack' Fuller (1757-1834), whose memorial is set against the south wall of the nave.

 About Brightling, St Thomas a Becket Church